-Attendance is not formally tracked or reported in AGS courses.
+Attendance is not formally tracked or reported in GPS courses.
 However, because class participation is a part of the academic work of the class, students who miss class sessions should be aware of the academic or grading consequences for their absences.

-AGS students are expected to carefully manage their time and personal schedules.
-Students who find it necessary to miss a class session should be proactive in communicating with the instructor to make arrangements for completing any missed work, where possible.
+GPS students are expected to carefully manage their time and personal schedules.
+Students who find it necessary to miss a class session should be proactive in communicating with their instructor to make arrangements for completing any missed work, where possible.
+As some course requirements, such as class participation or discussion questions, may not be able to be made up, the course instructor must give their permission to submit any late work.